ARCHIVED - Annual Report 2012-2013

 VISION: Excellence in policing through accountability.

 MISSION: To provide civilian review of RCMP members’ conduct in performing their duties so as to hold the RCMP accountable to the public.

 MANDATE: As set out in Part VII of the Royal Canadian Mounted Police Act, the mandate of the Commission is to:

 - receive complaints from the public about the conduct of RCMP members;

 - conduct reviews when complainants are not satisfied with the RCMP’s handling of their complaints;

 - hold hearings and carry out investigations; and

 - report findings and make recommendations.

-- Provide advice on the creation of a new review mechanism for the RCMP.
+- Facilitate the creation of a new review mechanism for the RCMP.

 You can find the Commission for Public Complaints Against the RCMP on the Internet at www.cpc-cpp.gc.ca or www.complaintscommission.ca.